Chloe (2009 film)

 Chloe is a 2009 erotic thriller film directed by Atom Egoyan, a remake of the 2003 French film Nathalie....
-It stars Julianne Moore, Liam Neeson, and Amanda Seyfried in the titular role.
+It stars Julianne Moore, Liam Neeson, and Amanda Seyfried in the title role.
 Its screenplay was written by Erin Cressida Wilson, based on the earlier French film, written by Anne Fontaine.

 Despite receiving mixed reviews from critics, the film was a commercial success and it grossed more at the worldwide box office than any of Egoyan's previous films.

 Plot

 Catherine is a gynecologist, her husband David is a college professor, and they have a teenage son, Michael.
 Catherine suspects David of having an affair after she sees a cell-phone picture of him with a female student.

 At a restaurant, Catherine encounters a young woman named Chloe and realizes she is a call girl.
 One day, she also notices Chloe from her office window, entering an upscale bar, and surmises that they work in the same neighborhood and Chloe goes there to meet clients.
 Catherine goes there to meet Chloe and tells her that she wants to hire her to test David's loyalty.
 Chloe reports back that David kissed her, saddening Catherine.
 She asks that Chloe show her the results of her tests for sexually transmitted diseases.
 Chloe brings the test results to Catherine's office, where she meets Michael and flirts with him.

 Catherine and Chloe meet multiple times, and Chloe describes in explicit detail her sexual encounters with David, which arouses Catherine.
 During a meeting at a hotel where Chloe says she had a tryst with David, Chloe kisses Catherine.
 Catherine, surprised by this, abruptly leaves.
 Later, she is taken aback by David's awareness of the scent of her lotion; it is the same lotion that Chloe wears.
-Upset by this, Catherine leaves and meets with Chloe again at a hotel, where she undresses Chloe and asks how David touches her.
-Realizing that Catherine wants her, Chloe has sex with her.
-Catherine gets home very late, leading David to ask if she has been unfaithful.
+Upset by this, Catherine leaves and meets with Chloe again at a hotel, where she asks how David touches her.
+Realising that she is heartbroken, Chloe seduces, dominates and has sex with Catherine.

+After having amazing and powerful sex with Chloe, Catherine gets home very late, leading David to ask if she has been unfaithful.
 Catherine tells him he has been unfaithful as well, and the two argue.
 Chloe confronts Catherine and tells her what they shared together is real, but Catherine insists their relationship was a business transaction and asks her to please leave.
 She calls off their relationship, but when Chloe mentions that David called Chloe again, Catherine decides to settle this once and for all: she calls Chloe to meet at a coffee house, where she also calls David.
 David arrives first and she angrily demands that he admit he is having an affair.
 Chloe walks in, and it is clear that David does not recognize her.
 Chloe quickly leaves without speaking to either of them and Catherine realizes that Chloe made up all the stories of her encounters with David.